Introduction to Online Convex Optimization: Application: Stochastic Gradient Descent

 It is important to note that in the proof above, we have used the fact that the regret bounds of \ogd hold against an adaptive adversary.
 This need arises since the cost functions $f_t$ defined in Algorithm \ref{alg:sgd} depend on the choice of decision $\x_t \in \K$.

-In addition, the careful reader may notice that by plugging in different step sizes (also called learning rates) and applying SGD to strongly convex functions, one can attain $\tilde{O}({1}/{T})$ convergence rates.
+In addition, the careful reader may notice that by plugging in different step sizes (also called learning rates) and applying SGD to strongly convex functions, one can attain $\tilde{O}({1}/{T})$ convergence rates, where the $\tilde{O}$ notation hides logarithmic factors in $T$.
 Details of this derivation are left as an exercise.